Armored Heart: Tamed Soul

 Something clicked at those words.
 It was almost like hearing a spell – the words were different somehow, in a way she couldn’t quite describe.
 There was something there, something she could know if she needed to, but… Lauren was guiding her.
 She was the one in control.
 Not Celia.
 She knew how much nicer it would be to go along, that this was perfectly safe, because Lauren was the one doing it.
 And that was all she needed to know.
 She knew the answer to give, too.
 It was right on the tip of her tongue.
 The way to continue Lauren’s game.
 She let the words guide her.
 “I am ready to begin, Miss Lauren.”

 She shivered as something changed, indescribably.
 She didn’t feel different aside from a relaxed sense of calm, but something had changed.
 She knew something had.
-“What was that?” she asked, not out of concern, but simple curiosity.
+“What was that?”
+She asked, not out of concern, but simple curiosity.

 Lauren didn’t answer right away.
 Instead, she slipped two fingers under Celia’s chin, exerting the tiniest bit of pressure.
 Celia let herself be guided, pulled along until she was at Lauren’s side.
 She frowned, though she nuzzled against the priestess’s warm fingers.
 If it had begun, then what was the change?